GreenStar Homes Certification Manual Version 4

 Products that can help

-AprilAire dehumidification & humidification devices help ensure homes are comfortable and healthy in water and energy efficient matter.
+AprilAire dehumidification & humidication devices help ensure homes are comfortable and healthy in regards to moisture and energy-efficiency.

 Controlling vapor in the building shell also helps ensure proper humidity levels.
-Rockwool insulation helps with this https://www.rockwool.com/north-america/products-and-applications/products/
+Rockwool insulation helps with this.

 Verification

 Photos and labels of installed systems.
-Details on how to use and to maintain the system should be present in the homeowner manual and walkthrough.
+Details on how to use and maintain the system should be present in the manual and training.

 Advanced plumbing or hot water test passed